December 16, 2016

 Once monitoring shows that a patient is a surgical candidate, Robinson says, she and other neurosurgeons in the center offer a wealth of options based on each patient’s condition.
 Resections that remove the seizure foci can be performed through open craniotomies or, in some cases, ablative procedures can be performed using minimally invasive techniques.
 Hemispherectomies and corpus callosotomies are effective for some patients.
 Neurostimulation, a technology that’s recently grown in popularity for treating adult epilepsy, might also eventually be an option in children, Robinson says.

 “It’s hard to describe how disruptive epilepsy can be for children and families,” Robinson says.
-“At Johns Hopkins Children's Center, we aim to offer the entire range of treatment options so families don’t have to search for help.”
+“We aim to offer the entire range of treatment options here so families don’t have to search for help.”